Boys Town (organization): 1917–1921: Early growth and move to Overlook Farm

-Fundraising controversy and resignation
+Fundraising controversy and Wegner's resignation

 Boys Town's fundraising practices drew scrutiny in 1972 after the Omaha Sun, a local newspaper, investigated the nonprofit after a tip from local Omaha businessman Warren Buffett.
 The charity was found to have an endowment of over $191 million in 1971, enough to place it at #230 on the Fortune 500, yet continued to fundraise even with a shrinking population and no new expansion projects.
-Monsignor Wegner was forced to resign and temporarily halted its fundraising activities.
+Wegner was forced to resign and temporarily halted its fundraising activities.
 The Omaha Sun received the Pulitzer Prize for Local Investigative Specialized Reporting in 1973 for the story.
+On October 11, 1973, Robert P. Hupp was named the third national executive director.